raychz/tabify-server/README.md

 If you see a message about a missing auth token, you've successfully started the server! 🎉

+### Retrieving an auth token

+1. Open the Tabify mobile web app and sign in/up.
+2. On your browser's inspector, navigate to the Network panel.
+3. Clear the panel of any requests.
+4. On the app, click on the "Pay Tab" button.
+5. This will send an authenticated request to the server.
+Copy the token from the authorization header that was generated with the `GET` request to the `/locations` endpoint.

+### Adding test locations

+Follow these steps to synchronize your local database with the demo location(s) in Omnivore.

+1. Open Postman.
+2. Create a `POST` request to `http://localhost:3000/locations/sync`.
+3. Add an `authorization` header and paste the auth token that you copied in the section above.
+4. Send the request.

+A `201` response indicates that the request was successful.
+Verify by hitting the "Pay Tab" button on your local Tabify app instance.
+If you see a "Virtual POS" entry in the "Find Location" page, you've successfully synchronized your local database with the location data in Omnivore.

 ## Running the tests

 WIP Explain how to run the automated tests for this system here